Stock Index Futures Higher

 STOCK INDEX FUTURES

-The 8:45 central time July manufacturing PMI index is expected to be 51.3.
+The 8:45 central time June PMI manufacturing index is anticipated to be 49.6.

-The 9:00 July Institute for Supply Management index is anticipated to be 53.5 and the 9:00 June construction spending report is estimated to show an increase of 1.3%.
+There are two 9:00 reports.
+The June Institute for Supply Management manufacturing index is estimated to be 49 and the May construction spending report is predicted to show a 0.8% increase.

 INTEREST RATE MARKET FUTURES

-Federal Reserve speakers today are James Bullard at 11:30 and Charles Evans at 1:00.
+Federal Reserve speakers today are Charles Evans at 9:00 and Mary Daly at 12:00.

 Futures and options trading involve significant risk of loss and may not be suitable for everyone.
 Therefore, carefully consider whether such trading is suitable for you in light of your financial condition.
 The information and comments contained herein is provided by ADMIS and in no way should be construed to be information provided by ADM.
 The author of this report did not have a financial interest in any of the contracts discussed in this report at the time the report was prepared.
 The information provided is designed to assist in your analysis and evaluation of the futures and options markets.
 However, any decisions you may make to buy, sell or hold a futures or options position on such research are entirely your own and not in any way deemed to be endorsed by or attributed to ADMIS.
 Copyright ADM Investor Services, Inc.